 Let’s understand the process

 Cross docks are hubs that sort and group freight cars with other products and load them into outbound trucks.
-Consignment arrives via inbound transportation (trucks and trailers) and is allocated to the receiving dock on one side of the cross dock terminal.
+Consignment arrives via inbound transportation (trucks and trailers) and is allocated to the receiving dock on one side of the cross-dock terminal.
 Now, the consignment can be moved directly to the outbound destinations.
-They can be unloaded, sorted and screened to identify details like end destination.
-After sorting, consignment is moved to the other end of the cross dock terminal, via conveyor belt, forklift, etc., whatever is convenient to the outbound block.
-From there the consignment makes their final journey to customers.
-Such shipments take only an hours’ time in the cross dock, sometimes may be a day’s time, but the operation is as quick as possible if all the information is on point and accurate.
+They can be unloaded, sorted, and screened to identify details like end destination.
+After sorting, consignment is moved to the other end of the cross-dock terminal, via conveyor belt, forklift, etc., whatever is convenient to the outbound block.
+From there the consignment makes its final journey to customers.
+Such shipments take only an hour’s time in the cross-dock, sometimes maybe a day’s time, but the operation is as quick as possible if all the information is on point and accurate.

 Is cross-docking necessary for all warehouses?

-The cross docking process is profitable but will it suit all kinds of warehouses?
-What is important is to understand that it is beneficial for temperature controlled and unpreserved items like food that has short shelf life.
-The use of cross-docking for packed and sorted products, ready for transportation is best suited for cross docking.
-Informed decision is a must when a warehouse thinks of cross docking if this process will increase the productivity, customer satisfaction and cost for the business.
+The cross-docking process is profitable but will it suit all kinds of warehouses?
+What is important is to understand that it is beneficial for temperature-controlled and unpreserved items like food that has a short shelf life.
+The use of cross-docking for packed and sorted products, ready for transportation is best suited for cross-docking.
+An informed decision is a must when a warehouse thinks of cross-docking if this process will increase productivity, customer satisfaction, and cost for the business.

-20cube uses cross docking in all its warehouses from Mumbai to Chennai as it helps in easy sorting and distribution and a quick delivery to customers.
-The company also gains on reduced cost and has control on the inventory management.
+20cube uses cross-docking in all its warehouses from Mumbai to Chennai as it helps in easy sorting and distribution and a quick delivery to customers.
+The company also gains from reduced costs and has control over inventory management.